 - Whisk until thick and still soft

-- Stir in the juice of the lemon
+- Stir in the juice of the lemons

-- In a separate bowl, whisk the egg white until stiff
+- In a separate bowl, whisk the egg whites until stiff

 - Fold the egg white into the cream mixture